Mentuhotep IV: King's Mother Imi

 In Wadi Hammamat, a rock inscription (Hammamat M 191) with the royal name of Mentuhotep IV also mentions King's Mother Imi.
 This monument only focus on the title King's Mother, presumably the mother of Mentuhotep IV.
 It does not include other titles like King's Wife, King's Sister or King's Daughter.
 Some have speculated that she was a concubine in the royal harem.

 Mentuhotep III or Mentuhotep II

-It is not certain who was the father of Mentuhotep IV.
+It is not certain who the father of Mentuhotep IV was.
 Most scholars suggest that he was the son and successor of Mentuhotep III.
 However, it is also possible that he was a son of Mentuhotep II, thus a brother or half-brother of Mentuhotep III.
 The fact that he has been omitted from several king lists indicate that there was a crisis in the order of succession.
-He also represents the last king of the eleventh dynasty, and his reign is poorly documented indicating turmoil.
+He also represents the last king of the Eleventh Dynasty, and his reign is poorly documented indicating turmoil.